 We were approached by a family in Huntingdon to review their detached property to gain additional space for them to enjoy their home.
-The property is a early 2000’s house from a large residential development on the outskirts of Huntingdon.
-The property is predominately brick and tiled construction with a lovely south to west facing rear garden.
+The property is an early 2000’s house from a large residential development on the outskirts of Huntingdon.
+The property is predominately brick and tiled construction with lovely south to west facing rear garden.

 The intention from the outset was to use ‘Permitted Development Rules’ and guidance to structure the arrangement of the rear extension.
-This removes the necessity to proceed to planning and the cost and time this can accrue.
+This removes the necessity to proceed to plan and the cost and time this can accrue.

 We approached this scheme by reviewing the existing arrangement of the house and how the family currently use the home.
 We then reviewed the key issues from the client to generate three different feasibility studies for them to review.

 daylight into the interior